 If your child (or children) work in the practice, the same reasonable salary rules apply for the salary of a child as they do for a spouse.
 One downside is that because children can likely only work part-time hours, this limits the amount of income you can split with them.
 Only in rare circumstances can you pay dividends to children 18 years of age and over.
-Please ask your Flaim Wolsey Hall advisor for further details.
+Please ask your FWH advisor for further details.

 What is the best form of compensation?

 Usually, the best form of compensation involves some combination of salary and dividends.
 FWH can help you determine what the most effective scenario is for you.
 Your FWH advisor would be pleased to discuss any of the above matters with you.